Characterizations of classes of countable Boolean inverse monoids: Characterization of UHF inverse monoids

-By \cite[Lemma 1.1.2]{CDM}, we may define a partial order on an MV-algebra by $x \leq y$ if $y = z \oplus x$ for some $z$.
+By \cite[Lemma 1.1.2]{CDM}, we may define a partial order on an MV-algebra by $x \leq y$ if $y = z + x$ for some $z$.
+It can be shown that in an MV-algebra, $x \leq y$ if and only if $\neg x + y = 1$ \cite{CDM}.
 The unit interval $[0,1]$ becomes an MV-algebra with respect to the following definitions:

+observe that above we have used `$+$' in two different ways.
 The partial order is the usual partial order.
-Boolean algebras are MV-algebras; define an {\em idempotent} in an MV-algebra to be an element $x$ such that $x \oplus x = x$.
-Then by \cite[Theorem 1.5.3]{CDM}, the idempotent elements of an MV-algebra form a Boolean algebra.
-It follows that Boolean algebras are the MV-algebras in which every element is an idempotent.
-An {\em ideal} $I$ of an MV-algebra $A$ is a subset that contains $0$, is an order-ideal and is closed under $\oplus$.
-For $n \geq 2$, define $\L_{n}$ to be the MV-algebra with cardinality $n$ that contains the elements $\frac{r}{n-1}$ where $0 \leq r \leq n-1$ and which is an MV-subalgebra of $[0,1]$.
-These are precisely the finite simple MV-algebras.
-More generally, we have the following by \cite[Theorem 3.5.1]{CDM}:
+An {\em ideal} $I$ of an MV-algebra $A$ is a subset that contains $0$, is an order-ideal and is closed under $+$.
+As usual, we shall say that an MV-algebra is {\em simple} if it has no non-trivial ideals.
+For $n \geq 2$, define $L_{n}$ to be the MV-algebra with cardinality $n$ that contains the elements $\frac{r}{n-1}$ where $0 \leq r \leq n-1$ and which is an MV-subalgebra of $[0,1]$.
+These are precisely the finite simple MV-algebras by \cite[Corollary 3.5.4]{CDM}.
+We shall use the following property of finite simple MV-algebras later.
+The proof is immediate from the structure of such algebras.

+\begin{lemma} Every element of $L_{n}$ is a natural number multiple of the smallest non-zero element of $L_{n}$. \end{lemma}